pipes

 Once you’ve been granted access to the EBD, you will be able to download either the entire eBird dataset or subsets for specific species, regions, or time periods.
 This is covered in more detail in the next chapter.

-1.3.5 GIS data
+1.4.5 GIS data

-Throughout this book, we’ll be producing maps of species distributions.
+Throughout this guide, we’ll be producing maps of species distributions.
 To provide context for these distributions, we’ll need GIS data for political boundaries.
 Natural Earth is the best source for a range of tightly integrated vector and raster GIS data for producing professional cartographic maps.
 The R package, rnaturalearth

 provides a convenient method for accessing these data from within R.

-The data package mentioned in Section 1.3.1 contains a GeoPackage with all the necessary GIS data.
+The data package mentioned in Section 1.4.1 contains a GeoPackage with all the necessary GIS data.
 However, for reference, the following code was used to generate the GIS dataset.
 Running this code will create a GeoPackage containing the necessary spatial layers in data/gis-data.gpkg

 .